karlajaramillo/karlajaramillo.github.io/_posts/2015-06-08-progress-bar-HTML5.md

 ### 3- Add some animation to the progress value
 Now, let’s add some effect to the value inside the progress bar.
-So, we’ll need the -webkit-progress-value pseudoclass.
+So, we'll need the -webkit-progress-value pseudoclass.
 You’ll notice that I set a linear gradient effect and an animation too.

 {% highlight css lineanchors %}
 .wrapper-bar progress::-webkit-progress-value {